Japan Rail Travel

-Night train tickets need to be reserved at a cost of 500 yen per person in addition to one day of your Seishun Juhachi ticket.
+Night train tickets need to be reserved at a cost of 520 yen per person in addition to one day (or two days: see "N.B." below) of your Seishun Juhachi ticket.
 Tickets go on sale at 10am, one month before the day the train departs.
 You can reserve seats at the ticket offices of any major JR railway station.
-Reservations for more popular routes (*) tickets sell out quickly, sometimes within hours of going on sale.
+Reservations for the more popular routes (marked "*" below) sell out quickly, often within minutes of going on sale.
+You are therefore advised to line up in front of the ticket office before it opens as early as possible.
+(People are known to camp out from hours beforehand.)
 For more details call the JR East Infoline on 03 3423 0111.

 The Japanese train network is one of the most efficient in the world

 Tokyo - Nagoya - Ogaki